Shake, Rattle & Roll X: "Class Picture"

 A terrified young woman running through the halls of San Selino College at night sees horrific visions of a dead student wearing an old school uniform.
 When she finds herself clad in the same uniform, she is scourged by an unseen force while a diabolical female laughter is heard.
 The young woman dies after being stoned and having her forehead sliced by a razor being held by an unknown female hand with a sleeve of a nun's habit.

 Joy, Lui and their friends are graduating college students of San Selino who spend their weekend in the campus, being assigned to prepare an exhibit in exchange for lifting their organization's suspension and their clearance for graduation.
 On their first night, one of their classmates, Nicole, presumably the young woman in the opening, disappears without a trace.

 Waking up from a nightmare, Joy confesses to her friends of what happened the previous night; hours before midnight, she picked a mysterious class picture named "Rubi 1898" in the school's storage room.
 The picture shows an all-female class with a nun seated at the center.
 The picture is seen again by Blue and Pinky when they dump garbage.
 Blue looks at the nun in the picture wherein the nun smiled.
 Suddenly, she is unknowingly captured by the same unknown force and vanishes.
 She finds herself clad in the old school uniform seen in the nightmare at the beginning.
 The spirit then kills Blue by tearing her arms apart.

-Joy discovers sinister Chavacano writing in a classroom window, written in blood, stating "No me mires fijamente".
+Joy discovers sinister Spanish writing in a classroom window, written in blood, stating "No me mires fijamente".
 When the group goes to the library, they try to translate the graffiti only to fail at first.
 Scanning the yearbooks for information, they find "Rubi" was a class section supervised by Sister Maria Belonia.
-They also discover a similar class picture of the same section with a male teacher standing at the middle in place of Belonia, revealed as Virgilio, who became the substitute adviser during Belonia's absence.
+They also discover a similar class picture of the same section with a male teacher standing at the middle, where Belonia should be.
+The male teacher was revealed to be Virgilio, who became the substitute adviser during Belonia's absence.
 In the same yearbook, Joy discovers three students, namely Crisel, Sabel, and Adela, who were the missing students of the "Rubi" section.

-The group finally discovers from the computer translator that the Chavacano words mean "Do not Stare".
+The group finally discovers from the computer's translator that the Spanish words mean "Do not stare".
 They realize that the picture is a possessed photograph and that the bloody writing was a warning, stating that anyone who looks at the nun, through the cursed picture will disappear and die.